Best Cities in Portugal to Get Off the Beaten Path

 Evora, One of the Best Cities in Portugal to Get Off the Beaten Path

 Evora is a great destination for travelers seeking to venture outside Portugal’s beaten path.
 Even though it has a small city center, Evora is important in Portuguese history and has been considered a World Heritage Site by UNESCO since 1986.
-Walking through Evora is like visiting an open-sky museum as the city center is incredibly well preserved.
+Walking through Evora is like visiting an open-sky museum as the city center is incredibly well-preserved.
 Two of the most interesting places to visit are the Bone Chapel and the Cathedral of Evora.

 Besides its historical side, Evora is also the capital of Alentejo, one of the regions producing the best wines in Portugal.
 There are multiple wineries and cellars located around the city that are open for tastings.
 If you wish to explore the wineries, save at least two days for visiting Evora.